Year 6: Blog items

 456, 1256, 2056, 2856, 3656, 4456 etc

 • Each child has their own tables target which they should know.
-The Sumdog challenge may relate to their target but this week we have focused on a mixture of x4, 5, 6, 7, 8 and 9s.
+The Sumdog challenge may relate to their target but this week we have focused on x3, x4 and x6, which will be great practice for the future.

 • (Every Tuesday there is a tables test).